bitjson/bch-bigint/readme.md

 >
 > To ensure a contract will always fail when arithmetic results overflow or underflow 8-byte Script Numbers (in the rare case that such a behavior is desirable), that behavior must be either 1) explicitly validated or 2) introduced to the contract prior to the activation of any future upgrade which expands the range of Script Numbers.

 What is the likelihood of a contract writer not being aware of the above notice, and then devising such a contract where it would actually result in unintended results rather than not affecting active instances or just expanding the working-as-intended scope of the contract?
-The Bitcoin Cash smart contract development ecosystem is still small enough, so most builders know each other, and dapps with any number of users quickly become common knowledge.
+The Bitcoin Cash smart contract development ecosystem is still small enough, so most builders know each other, and smart contract applications with any number of users quickly become common knowledge.
-As part of the CHIP process they will all be contacted for [final confirmation](#stakeholder-responses-statements).
+As part of the CHIP process they will all be contacted for [final confirmation](#stakeholder-responses--statements).

 Even before that, we can already examine how this upgrade would impact some of those:

 - If we examine the [Cauldron contract](https://docs.riftenlabs.com/cauldron/whitepaper/#appendix-cauldron-contract) we can see that it would continue to function as intended even with increased precison, rather than fail and require the liquidity pools to be split across smaller ones.
 Because of how it was written it automatically benefits from this upgrade.
-- If we examine the fex.cash contrat, we can see a different approach: they worked around the precision issue by [explicitly limiting](https://github.com/fex-cash/fex/blob/main/covenants/amm/burn_lp_token.cash#L7) size of input integers.
+- If we examine the Fex Cash contract, we can see a different approach: they worked around the precision issue by [explicitly limiting](https://github.com/fex-cash/fex/blob/main/covenants/amm/burn_lp_token.cash#L7) size of input integers.
 In this case, the contract would work the same regardless of whether we upgraded integers or not, but would not automatically benefit from increased precision.
-- If we examine the AnyHedge contract we can see it does not even use multiplication, and [`nominalUnitsXSatsPerBch`](https://gitlab.com/GeneralProtocols/anyhedge/contracts/-/blob/development/contracts/v0.12/contract.cash#L27) is set at creation of a contract instance and anything higher than current limits would make it unredeemable, while post-upgrade it would continue to work as intended.
+- If we examine the AnyHedge contract we can see it does not even use multiplication, and [`nominalUnitsXSatsPerBch`](https://gitlab.com/GeneralProtocols/anyhedge/contracts/-/blob/development/contracts/v0.12/contract.cash#L27) is set at creation of a contract instance and anything higher than current limits would make it unredeemable, while post-upgrade it would continue to work as intended, and it would work with a wider range of contract parameters.
-- If we examine the bch.guru contract, we can see it'd be impacted the same as AnyHedge.
+- If we examine the [BCH Guru contract](https://ide.bitauth.com/import-template/eJztWFtv28YS_isGcR7dZO-XvMmyGguRJdeiclwkgbGX2VqtLelYVNAg8H8_Q0qiREm-FWhRFPWDSQ5nZr-Z-WZ2qe_Zf-bhBu5c9i67KYrZ_N3bt-MIb_y4cIvi5k2Y3r0tb2BSjIMrxtPJDwXczW5dAT98JW-Wtm9-nU8n2XEWYR7ux7NSC92hYOLuAO9O2mdH7xf3i6P86khzQSyRSRgBiSVpnfRWeSWASkjAHBGEMhRoaiRN1ARiqPY2AIAQJKLXEksxhnn27vvDcTYPMHH342n5mM2hKG7hDjWui99LwWOQlor4XNy7ydyFpcL3bDyZLQp09el7Nl0Us-l4UnQnEdAXOa4l-cbmzM1v0J0TiWkiePRAaAjJKmnAxxhT8l6qpCAkI7S0VifjSXIQozdJaxJCgOgRyBz-t4BJgP7izsN9td5icjsNv40nv5x8KyBMIwL_lM1vp0X25eF4DyD9WwDEGlQJxzUTlvx6leiHhy_H2Ve4n1d5ZsdZaViMy1qsErtO-1d3u4ChK6bzmzFKKCFkqd1YJtPKWSqUSdES4blhNHoajY6JGSqY9EY5mrykyB_DjXGhLPb0N6jKjFSGX6b339BRtM4zAZFKp41QIfBogRDhnAzeamUUSZRHFyi4SCTqIBGTUIw5zCI4dOvuposJRswQKwZaknK6uA8weHVY6_IehqokdcANF8YpB0FhQZWWPEYgnDJOLTc0mYi9pblFjJpEIoKIEdEGTVNJ_1Qsnc6cH9-Oi9LtZDopOwFb_W5clL2DMoxfIUSyTDP4JBIkTrXlVhOJWdBJSYvd6pRPyVLHIUio0vzwUJLzZfHusCV7-AtrVNHznzklttLqodj04N91aNRT7d8h8bqmweo-1jP_vGHx9HD8E0pUnS7KTFdni61OwqeZm8_LI8innTPHl3p4bOkfbyo2uLi-GA3PTn7OO8NrJY7I78566hKyLzjjUqCGesYDjZZhGpm11AtwwflomARGJMXEGm-4Z1R56rG6kitKwSulhQDpMUAniApJCBM8UBoT9VIrIiwF8NIpZS1ojycvooF-njQwUYWYaEgOO1y5yC3xhFi1ulojy0rv2FRxSM8c80JRFUlSzHEuU9DB4wBBoQaOp7oUpIQQlCQpgAWpELbxghJpPBVeWaCAnEERYzbopPHsB1IQjjPGOBdY8AJZpplVlksqKFYPqQfSqHAoDmlWccAKv15edXg8DpYIM5wqQ2JUkavkTJluPLeKAAGbyAdtOEnCIQLKXUgScRgcfz4pmxK2XMQqci2jMdhXwKQh2lK0ooIrjqNUI0uVjSZiXqOi1hlKrbQEB5XarYcpIRlXoiUMi-wcWaog-Gw9TeebWbB96mrwdL3fbRi6rbpF0YbX9bZcekd3q6bMv81KBzM2v2Ek26b8o1xnEgN5_UDeyQZn6MUyiAQ7A_cipWPUSDRm0FI54QVxnHhrQzlxQgoei6IowTmnQpQ2xBDNrk-OPgmHVC4aIxUyKI_0wmkotFGMeG2w2ZA9RnmIgLTETxf8JMEvGC0U4FQlOvKDXlkkNnqCjU1TEmCE5JbaEIwqwYJgOmqfgJrEApFIdSECtSqFpFLEnOxiLQnKxZLUnyfVS3lUanTbH5asKJ_6o_POT6NWr5J0f_w8OcI_vNUb1Uclovx3Oej1akn7rNP-cNrKW8Pu-4-dy-6PPy9f1QqXg7y8qC1Br1deh2ctJjfiCtNBD_lVt38xytuDUT-vhay-W8dz0Lay7PZPO1e1iLzMssrVYJRfDLr9PL86aw3P6nf0iXePe2xYNTHRl2Eye-k3eyXie5JnS6T23KrDbl9XebnnpEI7vOh1K0r0uxc1p2rh6eWgkp50-wxzUZueji6apXl_2Wnlncv8rNWvX_z5MOhwdPKyWsm9hD25wmGkz5oM_9uqRGzPtNcZDp9PzlprcLmaCU8p73OAskOp3E1aVa9RfjXIBx86_fbg_Lybn3e2mnkT5h9N3z79K-3RSXlpnQy3JtFBi3oo1RbNtq3Rt86bY2h7ucYDLtEf5M2srqft7ogZ5Xu-VyoDLERDcIhzmyJtp6pGtedjr3UOwDvkCcvb0O_0T7dNHout3Jzag9PO04EdjGpV6M1w7Q07fySFdXVOux9fn87nYtnp26cCamjQvwI8fQa8eBn4ZrlLROsObN5sb2mNgh3safrsGG2ebggJwSdqqx49PW3uRb1B-0PePe8s_TS5sz-LPrZ6o86BZcozJBjCV9Pg5UNsb1fZP0qM8uaq-1O7WefnkvMoMQeHNvUXnEx2Aa5G5utQHWBcvfzGw3Kr2FyWdCkptv5Qef6TotJqflMcPLYNHjmy7SZlX3N1TKv5vA48q77_F7PZ9L6AWH5BnbTPrhlh_JpIhFQ-DS867Wz7Ryvy8H_DLmXP), we can see it'd be impacted in similar way as AnyHedge.

 These all have active contracts that handle non-trivial amounts of money, and their developers are well aware of the notice, and their contracts wouldn't be broken by this upgrade anyway.
-We can expect similar findings with all others, because it would be hard to actually implement a contract that would be broken by this upgrade.
+We can expect similar findings with any others, because it would be hard to actually implement a contract that would be broken by this upgrade.

 With this in mind we can estimate this risk to be extremely low, because both likelihood and severity of some exotic contract breaking are low.